Lift up a child’s voice, become a CASA volunteer today!

 How to Apply

 Speak up for a child today.
 Become a CASA by taking the first step: submit an application to the Snohomish County Office of the Court Appointed Special Advocate.
-For more information, review the program brochure (PDF) or connect with us at (425) 388 -7854 or email.
+For more information, review the program brochure (PDF) or connect with us at (425) 388 -7854 or by email.
+Brochures are also available in Spanish, Russian, Filipino, Vietnamese, and Chinese.

 Court Appointed Special Advocates (CASA) Association Memberships